Student Placements

 Articling placements may also be available.
 These positions are funding dependent.
 Any openings will be posted in early April each year.

 All of the staff there were so helpful and kind to anything we asked.
-I’m super happy about having the opportunity to do a placement at the legal clinic and working with such amazing people.
-I feel I have learned so much; it’s also a big confidence boost getting some experience in the field.
+I’m super happy about having the opportunity to do a placement at the Legal Clinic and working with such amazing people.
+I feel I have learned so much; it’s also a big confidence boost to getting some experience in the field.

-– Alesh N. Bachelor of Community and Criminal Justice Co-op placement, Conestoga College.
+– Alesh N. Co-Op Placement, Bachelor of Community and Criminal Justice (2025)

 Program Details